cmsou/cmsou.github.io/_pages/research.md

 <img src='/images/massive_particle.png' style="float: right; padding-left:15px" width="280">
 <div>
-    Inflation is potentially a high-energy environment to produce lots of knowns particles with mass scale unreachable by particle colliders.
-To probe the imprints left by such particles to cosmological observations, we explore the detailed particle production process in the inflationary expansion.
+    Inflation is potentially a high-energy environment to produce lots of unknown particles with mass scale unreachable by particle colliders.
+To probe the imprints left by such particles to cosmological observations, we explore the detailed particle production process in the inflationary expansion with the asymptotic series technique.
 </div>

 **Selected papers:**